simontarzi/CML_HoL-pvc/README.md

 You will be greeted with a pop-up window to get you started connecting to pre-populated Data Lake sources (e.g. virtual Data Warehouses).
 You could simply copy the code snippet provided and easily connect to, say, a Hive vDW.
 However, in this lab we won’t be using this feature.

-Script 1: Ingest Data
+Script 0: Preparing the workspace, installing dependencies and setting storage location

-- Navigate to code/1_data_ingest.py
+- Navigate to code0_bootstrap.py on the left pane

-In this script you will ingest a raw csv file into a Spark Dataframe.
 The script has a .py extension and therefore is ideally suited for execution with the Workbench editor.
 No modifications to the code are required and it can be executed as is.

 You can execute the entire script in bulk by clicking on the “play icon” on the top menu bar.
 Once you do this you should notice the editor bar switches from green to red.
 As an alternative you can select subsets of the code and execute those only.
 This is great for troubleshooting and testing.
 To do so, highlight a number of lines of code from your script and then click on “Run” -> “Run Lines” from the top menu bar.

+Important!
+Run All lines in this script

+Script 1: Ingest Data

+- Navigate to code/1_data_ingest.py

+In this script you will ingest a raw csv file into a Spark Dataframe.

 Important!
 Run All lines in this script